-If you’ve been following my blog, you know I haven’t written about sex.
+If you’ve been following my blog, you know I don’t usually write about sex.
 It’s a topic I’ve avoided, thinking it’s too personal, yet one of my favorite things to talk about.
-When I started doing this A to Z Blogging Challenge, I created a list of topics that seemed interesting and appropriate for me to consider.
+When I started doing the A to Z Blogging Challenge, I created a list of topics that seemed interesting and appropriate for me to consider.
 When I go to the letter “G,” I was underwhelmed.
 Brainstorming, I thought about words that begin with the letter G and the concept of pleasure, and duh!
 It hit me over the head: the G-Spot.

 I’m not going to teach you how to find a G-Spot (but at the end of the article, there is a great link about it).
 Today I’m talking about how communication and trust is super important in the bedroom in order to help a woman achieve ecstatic delight in conjunction with her G-Spot.